sksaxena6688/ai-market-trend-analysis/README.md

 This project implements an AI-based system for analyzing and forecasting market trends using historical sales data.
 A Long Short-Term Memory (LSTM) neural network is used to learn temporal patterns and predict future demand.

+## Dataset
+The dataset used in this project is sourced from Kaggle and represents retail sales time-series data.
+The raw dataset is not included in the repository.

 ## Project Features
 - Time-series market trend analysis
 - LSTM neural network model